Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "Are you sure you must go?"

-"Yeah…it’d probably be fine but I really can’t take the risk.
+"Yeah... it’d probably be fine but I really can’t take the risk.
 We can still email and stuff, right?"

 Pleasantries exchanged, Daar bid the couple farewell, and he headed back to base with Wilde, where a decon field and possibly a hated *bath* awaited him.
 Oh well, it was worth it.
 Sometimes, Daar was finding, the pressure to Protect and Provide could be overwhelming.
 Yulna had driven that fact home in a deeply personal way.